johnalison/obsidian-notes/1-projects/Mixed2.0/Jet DeClustering.md

 - Extension to full Run2 dataset

 # To Do
-- [ ] Compare splittings by year
+- [x] Compare splittings by year
-	- [ ]  Cluster PDFs by year.
+	- [x]  Cluster PDFs by year.
 (Probably want an option of grouping them by year...)
+	- [ ] check performance
 - [ ] Check re-clustering
 	- [ ] Check bj-bj to make sure they can be recovered
 	- [ ] pdfs by pt